maruppr/maruppr.github.io/_pages/cv.md

 Education
 ======
-* PhD in Theoretical and Mathematical Physics, Leibniz Universität Hannover, since 2020
+* Since 2020: PhD in Theoretical and Mathematical Physics, Leibniz Universität Hannover
+  * Dissertation: *Nicolai maps in supersymmetric Yang-Mills theories.* Supervisor: [Olaf Lechtenfeld](https://www.itp.uni-hannover.de/lechtenf.html)
   * Supported by a PhD scholarship from the [German Academic Foundation](https://www.studienstiftung.de/)
-* MSc in Mathematical Physics with Distinction, The University of Edinburgh, 2019-2020
+* 2019-2020: MSc in Mathematical Physics with Distinction, The University of Edinburgh
+  * Dissertation: *Amplitudes, Recursions and Twistor Theory.* Supervisor: [Tim Adamo](https://www.maths.ed.ac.uk/~tadamo/)
   * Supported by one of two [Higgs Centre](https://higgs.ph.ed.ac.uk/) Prize Scholarships for the MSc programme
-* BSc in Physics, Heidelberg University, 2016-2019
+* 2016-2019: BSc in Physics, Heidelberg University
+  * Dissertation: *Derivation and Analysis of Hyperbolic, Causal and Closed Systems of First Order PDEs for Extended Fluid Dynamics.* Supervisor: [Stefan Flörchinger](https://www.thphys.uni-heidelberg.de/~floerchinger/)
   * Supported by a scholarship from the [Friedrich Naumann Foundation for Freedom](https://fnst.org/)

 Work experience